-For quite some time now I have been interested in all things female.
-Namely women pianists and composers.
-Some say here in the 21st century we finally have equality although it seems to me that classical music has always been a male dominated profession.
+For quite some time now I have been interested in all female pianists and composers.
+Some say here in the 21st century, we finally have equality although it seems to me that classical music has always been a male dominated profession.
 Women composers seem particularly thin on the ground.
 There are more around today but during the 19th and 20th centuries this wasn’t the case at all.
 Women struggled to get their works performed and published.

 In 1911 the Society of Women Musicians was founded to address this problem.
 It survived until the early 1970s – I think it a great pity that it has ceased and I would be very interested in reforming this organization.

 The first president of the SWM was the British composer Liza Lehmann (1862 -1918).
 You may notice that her dates are identical to those of Claude Debussy but her music couldn’t be more different.
 Lehmann represents a wonderfully romantic late Victorian style; she wasn’t a ground breaking, cutting edge composer but her music is so expressive and beautiful its difficult not to be moved by the rich harmonic progressions found in her many songs.